pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 1. Commands still execute and modify back buffers
 2. No automatic swaps occur
 3. User explicitly calls update() to present
-4. This pattern enables: clear, draw 100 objects, present—as one atomic visual change
+4. This pattern enables: clear, draw 100 objects, present, as one atomic visual change

 ---